tom-010/docker_compose_container/README.md

 and not while starting the contianer the first time, which is quite unpredictable.
 Also everything is packed together and testable, so you can be sure, that it works.

+## Goals

+* Download depending images on docker-pull (as expected)
+* Package all containers of docker-compose into one container to give it a version and make it testable
+* Avoid conflicts of inner containers with outer containers (make them transparent)